entornoseducativos/moodle-mod_qrcode/README.txt

 To use

-1) Copy the qrcode folder into your mod folder.
+1) Copy the files and folders in this repository into mod/qrcode.
 2) Setup a user with a token to use the Moodle web service.
 3) Download and setup the app to work with your server.

 Currently, GradeQR is a plugin, an App, and an idea.
 The idea is to allow teachers to grade assignments by scanning a QR code.
 Generally I use this technique to make grading assignments during class go more quickly, but there are many applications.
 For example, students could copy and paste the QR codes into their assignments.
+Or, you might use it as a way to quickly record that they have participated in a class discussion.

 Currently, the plugin is a very simple activity plugin that encodes the server's url, the course id, the activity id, the student id, and the maximum grade for the assignment into a QR code.
 Upon scanning the QR code, an app submits a grade to the server using Moodle's web service capability.
 To communicate with the server, the administrator does need to provide users of the app with a token.

-While the plugin is functional, I am fairly certain it is in need of improvement as this is my first plugin and I'm not sure of the best way to go about adding code.
-The 2nd to last line in view.php is where the QR code is generated and displayed.
-Currently it's just an echo command.
-I don't know how to use Moodle's $OUTPUT system to add code to the body of a document.
-Again, any pointers would be greatly appreciated.

-While this plugin serves my purposes, it would be better if this concept were integrated into the assign activity plugin as a submission plugin.
-I foresee wanting to use the same Moodle course with other teachers who would like to grade their students using a more conventional submission type while I scan QR codes.
-I attempted to make this modification to the assign activity plugin myself, but I was unsure how to go about passing the url to the parent plugin (the assign module).
-Also, I found that adding the QR code submission plugin interfered with the placement of the Online text label and checkbox in the assignment creation menu.
-Again, any help would be greatly appreciated.